EnCiv/civil-pursuit/README.md

 app\models\political-part\migrations\2.js
-	- has code that will create a fixture (the default values for the input field) this would probably be 1.js for a new data set references syn/../../fixtures/political-party/1.json to find the object defining the default values  ?? why syn and where is that defined
+	- has code that will create a fixture (the default values for the input field) this would probably be 1.js for a new data set references syn/../../fixtures/political-party/1.json to find the object defining the default values

-??
-Where is PoliticalParty used??